-In this article, I will walk you through the top sites that offer royalty-free music to help you create jaw-dropping marketing videos for your business.
-Keep reading!
+In this article, I share our updated list of the top sites that offer royalty-free music to help you create jaw-dropping marketing videos for your business.

 SoundCloud